0 hidden charges. 0 forex

 These don’t require the fund manager to be proactive compared to actively managed funds.
 They usually have a defined set of assets under their portfolio based on the nature of the fund or the maturity goals.
 These funds offer moderate returns and tend to follow benchmark returns.

 There are other classes of mutual funds based on the risk profile and asset class.
-These include sector funds that invest in businesses operating in a particular sector such as insurance or real estate; growth funds which invest in company stocks and equity shares; fixed-income funds which invest in treasury bonds, company debentures, etc.
+These include sector funds that invest in businesses operating in a particular sector such as insurance or real estate; growth funds that invest in company stocks and equity shares; fixed-income funds that invest in treasury bonds, company debentures, etc.

 Mutual funds are one of the country’s most popular investment options today.
 It’s also because the mutual fund investment process in India is simple.
 You’ll be surprised to find out that in FY22, mutual funds added over ₹3 Cr investor accounts as compared to 81 lakh accounts the previous year.
 So here’s why you should invest.